haolinj/vscode-yml-visualizer/README.md

 ```
 Press `F5` or `Debug -> Start Debugging` on menu bar in VS Code.

-OPen new YAML file in the new VS Code instance (Debug).
+Open new YAML file in the new VS Code instance (Debug).

 Press `Ctl+Shift+P` in the VS Code instance and type command "yaml visualizer" and press `Enter`, then you should
 see the visualized YAML structure on the side panel.